ashutoshroy02/TIE---sharing/README.md

-Files to save from all members for the project TIE (Text to Image)
+Files to save for all members for the project TIE (Text to Image)